 SECTION 1.
 On July 1, 1990, Georgia Southern University was designated a Type I (Regional) University, the first institution to be so designated in the University System of Georgia.
 It is subject to the general jurisdiction of the Board of Regents and the Chancellor of the University System of Georgia.
 The term “Board of Regents” as used in these Statutes shall mean the Board of Regents of the University System of Georgia and the term “Chancellor” shall mean the chief administrative officer of the Board of Regents of the University System of Georgia.

 SECTION 2.
-The University shall confer baccalaureate, advanced, special degrees, and doctoral degrees as the candidates may be entitled to receive upon satisfactory completion of all requirements in general education and in the approved program of study as prescribed by the appropriate department/school.
+The University shall confer baccalaureate, advanced, special degrees, certificates, and doctoral degrees as the candidates may be entitled to receive upon satisfactory completion of all requirements in general education and in the approved program of study as prescribed by the appropriate department/school.

 SECTION 3.
 For purposes of these Statutes, three key terms are defined as follows:

-CORPS OF INSTRUCTION: The Corps of Instruction of Georgia Southern University will consist of full-time professors, associate professors, assistant professors, instructors, lecturers, and teaching personnel with such other titles as may be approved by the Board.
-Full-time research and extension personnel and duly certified librarians will be included in the Corps of Instruction on the basis of comparable training.
-Persons holding adjunct appointments or other honorary titles shall not be considered to be members of the faculty.
+CORPS OF INSTRUCTION: The Corps of Instruction of Georgia Southern University will consist of full-time professors, associate professors, assistant professors, instructors, senior lecturers, lecturers, and teaching personnel with such other titles as may be approved by the Board.
+Full-time research l and duly certified librarians will be included in the Corps of Instruction on the basis of comparable training.
+Persons holding adjunct appointments or other honorary titles shall not be considered to be members of the Corps of Instruction.

 FACULTY OF GEORGIA SOUTHERN UNIVERSITY: The faculty of Georgia Southern University will consist of the Corps of Instruction of Georgia Southern University and those administrative officers appointed by the President of Georgia Southern University.

 ACADEMIC DEANS: Academic Deans include Deans of Colleges and other positions recommended by the Provost and Vice President for Academic Affairs and approved by the President subject to approval of the Board of Regents.